trevware/obsidian-sidebar-highlights/README.md

 - **Take advantage of search**: Use `(#urgent OR #important) AND -#completed` for complex filtering
 - **Color coding system**: Develop your own color meanings for consistent organization
 - **Collection workflows**: Create collections for projects, topics, or review cycles
+- **Natural language dates**: Use "tomorrow", "next Monday", "+3d", or "in 2 weeks" for quick task scheduling
+- **Display modes for workflows**: Save different modes for reading, reviewing, or editing sessions
+- **Smart date grouping**: Group tasks by due date to see what's coming up (Today, Tomorrow, day names, months)

 ## Troubleshooting & FAQ